jeju5/management/cs/aws/aws_developer.md

 * AWS Api Gateway has Mapping Template
   * API Gateway lets you use mapping templates to map the payload from a method request to the corresponding integration request and from an integration response to the corresponding method response.

+* Api Gateway Caching
+  * you can enable caching with TTL to mitigate loads.

 * AWS Step Function
   * allows visualization of workflow & status